IQSS/Zelig/source/installation_quickstart.rst

     install_github('IQSS/Zelig')

-If you have successfully installed the program, you will see a the following message: *"DONE (Zelig5)"*.
+If you have successfully installed the program, you will see a the following message: *"DONE (Zelig)"*.

 ------------

 Quickstart Guide
 ~~~~~~~~~~~~~~~~
-Now that we have successfully downloaded and installed Zelig from Github, we will load the package and walk through am example.
-The scenario is a simple one: imagine you want to estimate the distance a car needs to stop given it's speed and you have a dataset of spped and stopping distances of cars.
+Now that we have successfully downloaded and installed Zelig, we will load the package and walk through am example.
+The scenario is a simple one: imagine you want to estimate the distance a car needs to stop given its speed and you have a dataset of speed and stopping distances of cars.
 Throughout the rest of this guide, we will walk you through building a statistical model from this data using Zelig.

 **Loading Zelig**